 The team’s job is to survive as long as they can.
 To help them survive, they get a list of 15 items and they have to rank each item according to how important they think it is.

 First, each person gets a paper and ranks the items alone.
 Then, the whole team gets one paper and they have to rank items together.
 In the end, the facilitator reveals the correct ranking and people have to compare it with their personal and team’s ranking.

 Usually, people on the team get more things right than as individuals.
 The point of the game is to show how everyone is better thanks to teamwork.

 If, on the other hand, an individual gets more things right than the team, it’s a sign they need to work more on making their voice heard.

 Someone robs the bank.
 Each person gets a few clues (like “Mr. Green was the only person who had a key to the vault.”).
 The team has to figure out who robbed the bank without showing their clues (but they can read them to the team word-for-word).
 People have to talk with others and piece everything together.

-The game teaches the importance of sharing information and special insight each person has in order to solve a greater problem.
+The game teaches the importance of sharing information and that each person has special insight that they need to share in order to solve a greater problem.